Curious4Tech/Wazuh-Deployment-Guide-Secure-Endpoint-Monitoring-for-Linux-and-Windows/README.md

 ![image](https://github.com/user-attachments/assets/46a49ab8-5e5a-4472-a4b0-6cbff558eb4b)

    - Select the Wazuh OVA file and click on `Open`.

 ![image](https://github.com/user-attachments/assets/7ec0e9ac-a47e-452a-ba0a-41e9fa36e673)

-     - In the new display give a name to your VM, and choose the path where to store your VM configuraton files.
-Then click on **Import**.
+   - In the new display give a name to your VM (e,g : Wuzuh Server), choose the path where to store your VM configuraton files and then click on **Import**.

 ![image](https://github.com/user-attachments/assets/230a2067-85c4-483d-b890-6d58bb2c4860)